Cuyahoga, Ohio, US

 |0.1||Welcome to the Jumble||V|

 This is a fairly easy drop if you are on line.
-Work around the diversion dam on the left and drop into the main flow below the restaurant cantilevered above.
+Work around the diversion dam on the left but head right and drop into the main flow below the restaurant cantilevered above.
 Drive through the pourover and line up for the roostertail (or just to the right) for your boof.
-The left side of the waterfall base is sticky!
+The left side of the waterfall base is shallow and sticky!

 This is the last drop and was called Staircase but there is so much more to respect here!
 I recommend that after Rookie Drop, paddlers eddy out on the left behind the rocks and scout the last drop as it tends to catch wood and is always changing.
 This drop can be portaged on the left.

 There are 2 lines through Welcome to the Jumble.
 The left side (Staircase) is run tight to the wall, down the narrow tongue and through the deep hole at the bottom.
-This route sets you up for the left line through the runout (The Jumble) or you can ferry to the right of the flat rock and take the right line.
+This route sets you up for the left line through the runout (The Jumble).

 This is the rock jumble at the base of the last drop that is always changing and catching wood.
 One thing that never seems to change is that is is sieved out and not a place to swim!!
 It can be portaged on the left along with Welcome to the Jumble.